langfuse/langfuse-docs/pages/guides/cookbook/integration_crew_ai.md

 # Cookbook: crewAI Integration

-This is a cookbook with examples of the Langfuse Integration for crewAI.
+This is a cookbook with examples of the Langfuse Integration for crewAI.<br>
+It utilizes the Langfuse OpenAI Integration and observe() decorator.

 _Note: crewAI is compatible with Python >=3.10, <=3.13._